vcerovski/binfix/README.md

 The most recent is `def`, for [defining things](#def).

-Once the rest of them have been implemented, BINFIX will go to RC and then a reference 1.0 version.
+Once the rest of them have been implemented, BINFIX will go to RC and then to reference 1.0 version.

 -----------------------